HSM: Hierarchical Scene Motifs for Multi-Scale Indoor Scene Generation: Method

 We extend this concept to capture more complex arrangement structures through \emph{scene motifs}.
 A scene motif is a composition of one or more learned motifs that represents a set of spatial relationships between objects.
 For example, a scene motif for a desk setup may consist of a \texttt{stack} motif for the books on the desk, a \texttt{left\_of} motif for placing a lamp to the left of the books, and an \texttt{in\_front} motif for positioning a laptop in front of the books.
 By leveraging these compositions, scene motifs dynamically capture a broader range of spatial relationships, enabling the generation of more complex and diverse object arrangements.
 We describe the generation process of scene motifs in \cref{sec:methods/scenemotif}.

 As in SMC, motifs are implemented as visual programs that encode spatial relationships between objects using programmatic constructs.
 Each motif is defined as a Python function that takes specific arguments to generate object arrangements when executed.
-For example, a \texttt{stack} motif may be implemented as a function that iteratively stacks objects vertically using a \texttt{for} loop, with parameters for count and object type (e.g., \texttt{stack(4, book)} to generate ``a stack of four books''). \ours assumes the existence of a library of learned motifs, which it dynamically composes to create scene motifs.
-See the supplement for a complete list of motifs used and details on the learning process.
+For example, a \texttt{stack} motif may be implemented as a function that iteratively stacks objects vertically using a \texttt{for} loop, with parameters for count and object type (e.g., \texttt{stack(4, book)} to generate ``a stack of four books''). \ours assumes a pre-learned library of motifs exists, and uses it to dynamically composes scene motifs.
+See \cref{sec:supp/implementation/motif_library} for more details.